sthalles/sthalles.github.io/_posts/2020-10-12-svd-for-regression.markdown

 ## Introduction

 It is very common to see blog posts and educational material explaining linear regression.
-In most cases, probably because of big data and deep learning bias, most of these educational resources take the gradient descent approach to fit lines, planes, or hyperplanes to high dimensional data.
-In this post, I will also talk about solving linear regression problems but thorough a different perspective.
+In most cases, probably because of the big data and deep learning biases, most of these educational resources take the gradient descent approach to fit lines, planes, or hyperplanes to high dimensional data.
+In this post, we will also talk about solving linear regression problems but through a different perspective.
 Most specifically, we will talk about one of the most fundamental applications of linear algebra and how we can use it to solve regression problems.
 Yes, I am talking about the SVD or the Singular Value Decomposition.
-This computation tool is used as a basis to solve a myriad of problems, including Principal Component Analysis (PCA) and linear regression.
+This computational tool is used as a basis to solve a myriad of problems, including dimensionality reduction, with PCA, and statistical learning using linear regression.

 ## Linear Models and Systems of Linear Equations